 Queen Anne’s Lace is another self seeding, pretty white flower.
 It’s a relative of the carrot family, and sure enough, you can eat the roots.
-Personally, I prefer to just let it grow as an ornamental, but it’s always nice to know in a pinch!
+Personally, I prefer to just let it grow as an ornamental, but it’s always nice to know what edible plants you have in a pinch!

 When we moved into our Portland house, the neighbor had some beautiful pink flowers growing in her yard.
 I used to admire them, and pretty soon I noticed that they were growing in MY yard, and UNDER THE CEDAR tree!
 That cedar tree was a major PAIN to get anything to grow under it, so that was quite impressive.
 I quickly learned they were Rose Campion.
 Later our neighbor pulled hers out, because she felt like she couldn’t keep up with the weeding and was switching to irises.
 I was super glad it jumped the fence into my yard before that.
 Traditionally the stems were used as lamp wicks.
 While some places say it has medicinal uses, do your research first, because other places say it’s toxic.
 It IS however, deer resistant, if that is an issue in your garden.

 These fifteen plants are awesome choices if you don’t have a ton of time to spend in the garden, or tend to be forgetful and want your garden to always look good.
 The book Plantiful by Kristin Green has 150 recommended plants in total, plus tips on growing and garden design.
 They aren’t all edible or medicinal, but it’s definitely worth taking a look through the book and see if there are any other great additions to your garden.

 Subscribe for our newsletter and get the free email course Intro To Backyard Chickens as well as a free printable checklist to walk you through step by step!